-My chronic back pain to total wellness journey
+This is my chronic back pain to total wellness journey.

 If you suffer from chronic and mysterious back pain, I wrote this article for you.

 In this post, I’d like to share with you my experiences living with chronic mysterious back pain for 8 years, and how I finally cured myself for good.

 In the process of curing my back pain, I also (rather effortlessly and fast) managed to shed 50 pounds.
 I’ve kept almost all of this weight off for over 3 years now without any dieting, and I feel amazing.

 Hopefully, reading about my back pain experience will help you to understand your own back pain.
 Because if you have similar symptoms like the ones I had, my story may help you finally solve your own back problems.

 This article is rather long and detailed to be of as much help to others who are suffering as possible.
 First I’ll discuss symptoms and what the doctors told me, then I’ll share the easy lifestyle changes I made to reclaim my health, plus plenty of resources that I hope can help you.

 This post contains affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
 For more information click here.**

 The first time I pulled my back out, I did so by stepping out of the shower.